ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 * **External sources:**

   * :bolditalic:`Directly mapped text:`  The source of the text is fields in the Map itself
-  * :bolditalic:`Mapped arguments:`  Text derived from command line parameters is passed to Alyvix Robot
+  * :bolditalic:`Mapped arguments:`  Text derived from command line parameters passed to Alyvix Robot